The Tour de France 1964 Mustang #83

 was sent via France to the UK due to the customs way it had to take, since

 it was sent from France to the US.
-That would make sense then to return it

 the same way to clear any paperwork.
 Ford certainly made an error taking